By Savaas Iqbal and Prerna Shankar

 There are issues concerning women in STEM workplaces, and there are things we can do to facilitate equality going forward.

 Engaging girls from a young age by introducing STEM programs catered to them will allow them to get exposure from the beginning.
 Introducing female role models to girls from elementary to high school is also important; it gives us the confidence to pursue what we want to while knowing that others have paved the way for us to do so.

 We will keep advocating for these changes for our fellow women in STEM.
 We will keep addressing these issues, so we can create opportunities to fix them going forward.
 The gender discrepancies we see today are no small matter, and we won’t back down when it comes to advocating for this cause.

 We refuse to be silenced.

-Shariqa Iqbal is a sophomore at the Academy for Biotechnology located at Mountain Lakes High School and a Parsippany resident.
-She aspires to enter the field of STEM and inspire other women to do so as well.
-Shariqa currently volunteers to tutor elementary-school children in science and mathematics.
-She has been working to ensure that the young girls they tutor are able to build confidence in their abilities in science and mathematics.
-Shariqa is a 2021 Governor’s STEM Scholar.
+Savaas Iqbal is a sophomore at the Academy for Biotechnology located at Mountain Lakes High School and a Parsippany resident.
+He aspires to enter the field of STEM and inspire other women to do so as well.
+Savaas currently volunteers to tutor elementary-school children in science and mathematics.
+He has been working to ensure that the young girls they tutor are able to build confidence in their abilities in science and mathematics.
+Savaasis a 2021 Governor’s STEM Scholar.

 Prerna Shankar is a junior at North Hunterdon High School’s Biomedical Sciences Academy, where she studies in-depth topics related to the fields of medicine and health sciences.
 She is also the president and founder of the Brain Bee Club at North Hunterdon and was a finalist in the Princeton Brain Bee competition this year.
 Through volunteering and devoting her time to causes she cares about, she makes sure to give back to her community in any way possible.
 Prerna aspires to pursue neuroscience in the future while creating opportunities and awareness for women in the field.
 She is a 2021 Governor’s STEM Scholar.